mnori/foldatlas/README.md

 ## Hosts

-`192.168.50.2	rnabrowser.dev`

-Optionally add this line to your `hosts` file.
-If you skip this, you can use `192.168.50.2` instead of `rnabrowser.dev` in your URLs.
+	192.168.50.2	rnabrowser.dev
+	192.168.50.2    static.rnabrowser.dev
+	192.168.50.2    pma.rnabrowser.dev

+Add these lines to your `hosts` file, typically located in /etc/hosts on *nix based systems.

 ## Running the web server